maglub/soe-ubuntu/README.md

 * The Ubuntu ISO image is mounted on ./mnt
 * All files in ./mnt is copied to ./work.dir
 * The files in my_files/* are copied to the proper places in ./work.dir
+* If present, the file "public_key" will be used for the ops user
 * A new iso image with your configuration is created, which you then can use for an "unattended" installation of Ubuntu 16.04 LTS

 ```
 sudo apt-get -y install genisoimage